-This article documents the additional Transparent Page Sharing (TPS) management capabilities that are introduced in the following releases:
+This article documents the additional Transparent Page Sharing (TPS) management capabilities that are introduced in ESXi 5.x and above.

 This KB also explains the concept of salting and the corresponding configuration options.